-ZIKV has been shown to persist in semen for up to 281 days after symptom onset and after cessation of viraemia, with the potential for transmission to sexual partners through this route.
-ZIKV shedding has also been detected in vaginal secretions up to day 14 after symptom onset.
+ZIKV has been shown to persist in semen for up to 370 days after symptom onset and after cessation of viraemia, with the potential for transmission to sexual partners through this route.
+ZIKV shedding has also been detected in vaginal secretions at a median of 14 days and a maximum of 37 days after symptom onset.
 A number of cases of sexual transmission have been reported.
 Results from following-up 5 immunocompetent men with ZIKV infection showed that the median duration of ZIKV viraemia was 22 (range 14-100) days in whole blood and 10 (range 7-37) days in plasma.
 Whole blood samples from 2 patients remained positive at 14 and 63 days after their plasma samples had become negative.
 Furthermore, a three-fold prolonged median detection of ZIKV RNA in serum collected from symptomatic women who were pregnant than those who were not, 40 days versus 14 days, respectively has been reported.
-However, another group prospectively assessed ZIKV RNA persistence in sera from 38 infected individuals and the ZIKV RNA clearance time was between 3 and 16 days after symptom onset.
+Another group isolated infectious virus in semen from 8 of 97 men for up to 38 days after initial detection when ZIKV loads were >1.4x106 genome copy equivalents/ml (Medina F et al, JID 2019 219 31-40).
 These are considerations when looking at sample type, diagnosis as well as donor deferral periods.
+The recommended duration for taking measures to prevent sexual transmission of ZIKV from an infected partner to a sexual contact has been reduced by WHO from six to three months for men, and two months for women (WHO 2019).

 Despite ZIKV having circulated in Africa and Asia in humans, animals and mosquitoes for many years, very few outbreaks have been documented.
 The first Zika outbreak reported outside Africa and Asia occurred in Micronesia in 2007; it was caused by the Asian strain of the virus.
 The same strain caused a subsequent outbreak in French Polynesia in 2013 and has since caused large outbreaks in other parts of the Pacific region including the first cases in the Americas on Easter Island in 2014.
-The recent outbreak across Central and Southern America, the Caribbean and into mainland US, began in May 2015.
+The outbreak across Central and Southern America, the Caribbean and into mainland US, began in May 2015.
 The first locally-acquired confirmed case of Zika infection was reported in north east Brazil; in April 2017 the WHO updated its country classification and listed 48 countries in the Americas with confirmed locally-acquired cases and on-going transmission.
 In 2016, it was felt that the spread of Zika virus in the Americas was likely to continue as the competent vectors Aedes aegypti and Aedes albopictus mosquitoes were widely distributed and the outbreak in Central and South America and in the Pacific region evolved rapidly.
-However, by 2017, it was noted that in Brazil where around 206,000 probable Zika infected individuals were recorded in 2016, only around 13,000 had been reported by July 2017, most of whom had been detected by mid-
+However, by 2017, it was noted that in Brazil where around 206,000 probable Zika infected individuals were recorded in 2016, only around 13,000 had been reported by July 2017, most of whom had been detected by mid-April.
+Similar falls had been seen throughout